Obesity

 machine snacks are high in calorie.
 Therefore, consuming them regularly sounds

 an alarm for a drastic weight increase.
-In the United States alone, more than a
+In the United States 6 pounds

 of weight per year.
 A five-fold increase in fast food consumption since 1970

-demonstrates the extent of health risk the U.S. population is exposed.
-An
+demonstrates the extent of health risk the U.S. US

 Experts